EndenDragon/old-pawprintradio.com/README.md

 * Discord App (To scream at EndenDragon in case there is a problem on his side)

 ## Installation Instructions
-1. Gether the required dependencies
+1. Gather the required dependencies
 2. Download the zip tarball or clone the repository
 3. Locate any of the `.py` files within the folder and run them using python.
 For example: `python mfr-player-demo.py`
 4. Open up a web browser and point to the ip address shown in the window